A note on closed-form spread option valuation under log-normal models

-The purpose of this section is to derive the Bjerksund and Stensland spread option formula presented in Bjerksund and Stensland \cite{bjerksund2014closed} by using the arguments discussed in (\ref{approx1}), (\ref{approx2}), (\ref{approx33}), above.
-In the next subsection, we apply a similar approach as in this section and obtain a generalization of the Bjerksund and Stensland spread option formula.
+The purpose of this subsection is to derive the Bjerksund and Stensland spread option formula presented in \cite{bjerksund2014closed} by using the arguments discussed in (\ref{approx1}), (\ref{approx2}), (\ref{approx33}) above.
+In the next subsection, we apply a similar approach and obtain a generalization of the \cite{bjerksund2014closed} spread option formula.